yayamayajd/fruits_project/README.md

 **Database**

-Since the school instructors focused on teaching how to design databases and tables, the design phase was completed fairly quickly.
+I love the design part especially to figure out entity and their relation.
+But the difficult part is to clarify the relations on SQLAlchemy model.
+I arranged a document/note that the logic chain can help to wright the relationship description on ORM model, and plan to open a new branch to put it(also maybe the comming note for other steps in project)

 **Backend API**

-Also developed using the Python Flask framework, but this time integrated with a database, which led to learning about ORM and data modeling using SQLAlchemy.
+I used to use the Python Flask framework for my Python course, but this time integrated with a database, which led to learning about ORM and data modeling using SQLAlchemy.
 In previous school projects, the endpoint requirements were provided by the instructors, and the number of endpoints was relatively small, so there were no major difficulties.
-However, this time, the project required designing endpoints, database structures, and relationship mappings based on self-defined requirements.
+But this time, the project required designing endpoints, database structures, and relationship mappings based on self-defined requirements.
 This felt like running blindfolded—I thought I had a good grasp theoretically, but in practice, I encountered many specific issues.
 For example, school assignments did not involve ORM or how to use relationship tables to integrate objects and call them based on requirements.
 Debugging in these areas took a significant amount of time.